hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [19:30:54](#NHW1UZXYXuFSXHV5vbx7hpjIKw1FAOr2nPxwLAxNLeE) <hiiamboris (NOT THIS ONE)>:
 I propose we write a wiki entry with all series actions and everyone could write a meaning for every action.
-And we'll have an overview, see if it's sane or not Ì†ΩÌ∏â
+And we'll have an overview, see if it's sane or not üòâ

 [19:37:47](#hbZC4ZFwJ5ogLi4GZPiDusgBNK8QyK3S737cu_48YzY) <greggirwin (Gregg Irwin)>:
 This is the hard part of design.
 I don't like rippling changes in general, which is like your comment about designing blindly (with which I agree).
 It's also about how *useful* a feature is.
 We can't be 100% consistent, or include every feature, so we weigh cost/benefit in multiple axes.
 I'm all for a wiki, of course. :^)